sumnerevans/sumnerevans.com/content/2019-dc-transatlantic-cruise/2019-06-01-london-england.rst

 bags there so that I could go sight seeing.

 I've been to London before, and I've been to most of the touristy locations.
-For this trip, then I decided to focus on trying to experience London more.
+For this trip, then I decided to focus on trying to experience London more, while still going and seeing some of the touristy sites as well.
 Of course, one of the most Londonesque experiences is riding the Tube.
-We had, utilized it when we were last here, but navigating it alone was a different experience for sure.
+We had utilized it when we were last here, but navigating it alone was a different experience for sure.
+Good thing they speak English here.
 Since I am only here for a few days, I had to be somewhat smart with what tickets I got.
 I figured that I would be riding it at least four times today, and that was the price cutoff for buying individual tickets vs. the day ticket.
 So, I grabbed a full day ticket, and headed off.
 I think I'll buy individual tickets tomorrow, as I'll only be here for a few hours in the morning.

 First stop was the Tower of London, which isn't much of a tower...
 I didn't go in, but I walked around it and then went across Tower Bridge.